ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 $\,$

-Another important class of examples of locally connected topological spaces are [[topological manfolds]], this we discuss as prop. \ref{LocalPropertiesOfLocallyEuclideanSpace} below.
+Another important class of examples of locally connected topological spaces are [[topological manifolds]], this we discuss as prop. \ref{LocalPropertiesOfLocallyEuclideanSpace} below.

 $\,$